LexiJess/NASA_MARS_web_scraping/README.md

-The pertinent files are in folders titled "Flask_HTML code", "Flask_HTML Images", and "Jupyter Scraping Files".
+--The html files are in the "templates" file.
+--The Jupyter files are Mars_dictionary.ipynb, mission_to_mars.ipynb, and Mars_facts.ipynb (in the Mission_to_Mars folder)
+--The Flask and MongoDb routes are app.py and scrape_mars.py, and their adjacent scraping.json

 Whew!
 Webscraping is not for the faint of heart.
 It will make a hard man humble.